 The Graduate Certificate in Urban Policy & Planning provides an in-depth, multidisciplinary perspective on complex twenty-first century urban issues, including housing and community development, public health, economic and infrastructural management, and environmental sustainability.
 Students in the program study policy analysis and formulation; urban public financing; comparative planning and development; urban spatial analysis; the political, legal, social, and economic dimensions of urban development; and the relationship between urban land use and the environment.
 The Urban Policy & Planning graduate certificate program is ideal for mid-career professionals and recent graduates who seek to advance their careers as urban managers, policy analysts, city planners, researchers, and consultants in the public, private, or nonprofit sectors.

 Coursework will provide students with the expertise to analyze a range of information in order to cultivate successful urban policies, identify community needs and resources, and administer effective service-delivery programs.
 Graduates will be equipped to develop policy and planning solutions with various urban stakeholders; work with public and private leaders at the city, state, and federal levels to overcome conflicting goals; and evaluate how to better incorporate and prioritize equitable and sustainable urban strategies.

-All credits earned toward the Graduate Certificate in Applied Sustainability and the Graduate Certificate in Urban Policy & Planning may be applied to the Master of Urban Affairs or the Master of City Planning degrees.
+All credits earned toward the Graduate Certificate in Applied Sustainability, the Graduate Certificate in Urban Policy & Planning and the Graduate Certificate in Applied Urban Informatics certificate programs may be applied to the Master of Urban Affairs or the Master of City Planning degrees.
 With the corresponding department approval, students pursuing or planning to pursue master’s degrees in computer science or administrative studies may apply certificate credits toward their degree.
-The certificate can also be completed within the course of one semester through appropriate course substitutions approved by the Department.

 For more information please visit the Metropolitan College website.